In business years, 10 years can be a lifetime. In fact, it’s estimated that 96% of businesses will fail within 10 years.

 Those that succeed do so with a tremendous amount of effort and support.
 This year at Clio, we’re celebrating our 10th anniversary—thanks in large part to support from our customers.

 10 years can also be a long time in terms of one’s legal career, and certainly, many Clio customers have had incredible experiences and learned important lessons along the way.
-We asked members of Advocates, the official Clio community, to share the most valuable lesson they’ve learned over the past 10 years.
+We asked lawyers and legal professionals to share the most valuable lesson they’ve learned over the past 10 years.

 Below are some of their responses, grouped under three poignant themes: